Patternslib/Patterns/demo/checked-flag/documentation.md

 # Documentation

-You may want to forms components differently depending on the state of their checkbox or radio button.
+You may want to form components differently depending on the state of their checkbox or radio button.
 Patterns supports this by automatically adding a `checked` or `unchecked` class to labels and fieldset to reflect if they contain any checked checkbox or radio buttons.